richfaces/richfaces/examples/photoalbum/README.md

 When you see the BUILD SUCCESSFUL message you can deploy the application on the server.

-You can deploy the application on the server by copying the _target/richfaces-photoalbum.war_ file to the _JBOSS_HOME/standalone/deployments_ folder.
-Then, launch the run.bat file from JBOSS_HOME/bin/ directory to start the server.
+You can deploy the application on the server by copying the _target/richfaces-photoalbum.war_ file to the _JBOSS\_HOME/standalone/deployments_ folder.
+Then launch the run.bat or run.sh file from _JBOSS\_HOME/bin/_ directory to start the server.

+### Testing

-To build the project with a full set of images you need to run
+The Photoalbum comes with a small set of tests, to run them use

-	mvn clean install -Plivedemo

-To make sure the project is built successfully with this livedemo profile, you need to have a SVN client installed on your local machine, for example Subversion.
-To launch the application use the instructions given above.
+    mvn test -Parquillian-jbossas-remote

+Or select the _arquillian-jbossas-remote_ profile from the IDE (Right click the project -> _Maven_ -> _Select Maven Profiles_) and then run the tests: right click _src/test/java_ -> _Run As_ -> _JUnit Test_

+In order for the tests to execute you need to have a server running.

 ### Predefined users